 How Long Do Test Results Take?

 It may take a lab about 24 hours to run your test.
-But you might not get your results for several days.
+But you might not get your results for several days based on possible backlogs in the lab.
 Future tests might be faster.

 What Happens After I Get Tested?

 A positive COVID-19 test means you currently have or recently had the virus.
 Monitor your symptoms and get medical help right away if you have trouble breathing, confusion, or bluish lips or face.

 - Stay home, except to get medical care.

 - Stay away from other people in your home.

 - Wear a mask when you are around others in the house